refined-bits/refinedbitspodcast.com/_posts/2015-02-14-at-the-hackathon.md

 Bryce and Tori have been settling into their life over on the West side.
 Chris awkwardly says "awesome" right after hearing that their larger-than-allowed dog can't live in their apartment, because that's his default casual "let's move on" phrase, but be assured, he is quite sad at this situation.

-Bryce has started work at [EMC Isilon](http://www.emc.com/domains/isilon/index.htm), on their Authentication, Identity Management, and Access team (AIMA).
-We use a lot of other acronyms on that conversation:
+Bryce has started work at [EMC Isilon](http://www.emc.com/domains/isilon/index.htm), on their Authentication, Identity Management, and Access (AIMA) team.
+We use a lot of other acronyms in that conversation, too:

  * LDAP - [Lightweight Directory Access Protocol](http://en.wikipedia.org/wiki/Lightweight_Directory_Access_Protocol)
  * AD - [Active Directory](http://en.wikipedia.org/wiki/Active_Directory)